Mopelade/Dataleum-Sales-Performance-Analysis/README.md

 ## What is the most effective sales channel?
 All of the company's sales channels are effective, the difference between the sales channel that generated the most and the least is not much, about $500,000 difference.
 The most effective sales channel is Online sales channel, the company generated $11,245,807, accounting for 25.25% of the entire revenue, while the least is Wholesale, generated $10,964,451 from the channel and comprise of 24.71% of the total revenue .

+## Recommedation.
+* The company made the most revenue and get more orders from the city, I would recommend conducting a market research , to identify target market/ customers and develop strategy to expand sales at other municipalities like town, Borough .
+This would help increase Revenue.
+* The company can parnter with influencers and run more effective ads to improve revenue generated from onlines sales channel.